realm/roc-ios/Readme.md

 ## Preparing the ROS Server

 This application comes with a demo server against which you can run the RChat client.
 The ROS platform requires [NodeJS](https://nodejs.org) version 8.5 or higher and the [npm node package manager](https://www.npmjs.com) installed in order to be able to run.
 If these are already installed, continue with the instructions below, if you need further info on nodejs or NPM installaton, please see their repsective web sites for installation instructions.

-1. Open a new temrinal window
+1. Open a new terminal window
 0. Change directory to the download location where you downloaded the RChat repository
 0. Change directory to the `RChatMinimalServer` directory
 0. Install the required node server modules by running `npm install`